sergiocollado/potpourri/Notes_on_Linux/04_Notes_on_Linux_interrupts_and_bottom_halves.md

 #### Interrupt descriptor table (IDT)

-The IDT is a linear table of 258 entries which associates an interrupt handler with each interrupt vector.
+The IDT (Interrupt Descriptor Table) is a linear table of 258 entries which associates an interrupt handler with each interrupt vector.

 When an interrupt is fired, the CPU looks at the IDT table, and finds what method needs to be called.